andyatkinson/andyatkinson.github.io/about.md

 #### Recommendations

- > In short, I cannot recommend Andy highly enough for an engineering position at your company.
+> I cannot recommend Andy highly enough for an engineering position at your company.
 His communication skills, candor, and thoughtfulness will bring tremendous value to any company that he joins.
 <cite>- Director of Product Management</cite>

+> [Andrew] is a great person to have on a team because of his communication skills and patience to mentor and train other developers.
+<cite>CTO</cite>

 See more on [LinkedIn](http://linkedin.com/in/andyatkinson/)